alexesprit/shieldsio-vlang/README.md

 This project is inspired by [endel/shieldsio-patreon](https://github.com/endel/shieldsio-patreon) and uses some ideas (e.g. the web app for generating badges) from that project.

-The web application uses [picturepan2/spectre](https://github.com/picturepan2/spectre) for building UI [tholman/github-corners](https://github.com/tholman/github-corners) for displaying a GitHub corner.
+The web application uses [picturepan2/spectre](https://github.com/picturepan2/spectre) for building UI and [tholman/github-corners](https://github.com/tholman/github-corners) for displaying a GitHub corner.

 ## License